OGHighZenBerg/git-workshop/BLUEPRINT.md

 ## 8. Copilot

 Copilot will be used to provide AI-powered code completion and suggestions.
 Copilot will be enabled for all developers working on the project.

+## 9. Google Blogger Integration

+A new workflow will be created to automatically publish a summary of the project's progress and goals to a Google Blogger blog.
+This workflow will be triggered on a weekly basis.
+It will gather information from the git history and the `ROADMAP.md` file to generate the blog post content.
+The blog post will then be published to the configured Blogger blog using the Blogger API.